Real-Time Streaming plugin

 After you publish an RTS stream, you can use the on()

-event if embedding the player using the CDN.
+event and capture metrics for active Wowza or Millicast RTS streams.
 This event emits two properties that provide a unified WebRTC statistics reporting solution for Wowza-based and Millicast RTS streams.

 // For all Wowza RTS streams